 The musical challenge

 Musicians are 'small muscle' athletes.
-Learning a new instrument or a new song involves physical skill training, just like learning a sport.
+Learning a new instrument or a new song involves physical skill training, just like learning the skills of a sport.

 Imagine the practice routine of Olympic divers.
-There are hundreds of repetitions of every aspect of the dive: learning flips and twists independently, then learning to combine them.
-And finally once the dive is perfected, to ensure consistency and reliability, they practice the perfected dive hundreds, even thousands of times.
+There are hundreds of repetitions of every aspect of the dive: learning flips and twists, first independently, then learning to combine them.
+And finally, once the dive is perfected, to ensure consistency and reliability, they practice the perfected dive again and again, hundreds, even thousands of times.

 The opening section of this article states two basic premises.
-The first premise is that students need to make 'quick improvements' when practicing.
-Without it students become frustrated, which leads to discouragement or disinterest.
+The first premise is that students need to make 'rapid improvements' when practicing.
+Without rapid improvement students become frustrated, which leads to discouragement or disinterest.
 Even if you possess a strong passion for an instrument, if you find yourself unable to quickly acquire skills, if you're unable to assimilate new repertoire, if you're unhappy with the sound you make, eventually your verve will fade.

-You have a limited period of time to produce results before this happens, or before you consciously or unconsciously resign yourself to being a perpetual beginner.
+You have a limited period of time to master various skill before frustration or disinterest set it ... or before you consciously or unconsciously resign yourself to being a perpetual beginner.

 I am earnestly advocating timely accomplishment ... so I need to clarify.
-The 'quick improvement' that I'm espousing is unrelated to impatient rushing.
-Impatience, recklessness and aimless efforts have no logical or practical connection with improvement, and they won't lead you to quick improvement.
+The 'rapid improvement' I'm espousing is unrelated to impatient rushing.
+Impatience, recklessness and aimless efforts have no logical or practical connection with improvement, and they won't lead you to rapid improvement.
 Quite the contrary, they lead to disarray and unfulfilled goals.

-You can accomplish 'quick improvement' by a technique I call 'total prioritization.'
+You can accomplish 'rapid improvement' by a technique I call 'total prioritization.'
 It requires and affords heightened attention for detail and self-observation ... and it actually makes practice more interesting and more fun.
-It is the path of the tortoise, not the hare.
+Yet ironically, it's the path of the tortoise, not the hare.

-We've taken a brief look at quick improvement, the first point of this article.
+We've taken a brief look at rapid improvement, the essential first point of this article.
 Now let's look at our second point: reviewing in a manner that ensures a lasting, long-term memory.

 Making memorable steps